calm109/LongReadQuant/README.md

 Same structure as `SC_output/` but under `ST_output/`.
 Spot barcodes replace cell barcodes.

-If `--tissue_positions` is provided, spatial coordinates are appended to the output for direct import into Squidpy / SpatialDE.
+`--tissue_positions` is currently not wired into this output (see [Spatial transcriptomics mode arguments](#spatial-transcriptomics-mode-arguments)) — join `tissue_positions.csv` on the barcode column downstream (e.g. against `barcodes.tsv`) to bring in spatial coordinates for Squidpy / SpatialDE.

 ---